K-theoretic crystals for set-valued tableaux of rectangular shapes: Background

 Since $\varpi_w$ does not depend on the choice of reduced expression, we can define the \defn{Lascoux polynomials}~\cite{Lascoux01} as

-for any $a \in \ZZ_{\geq 0}^n$ by $\lambda$ is the sorting of $a$ into a partition and $w \in \sym_n^{\lambda}$ be the unique element such that $a = w \lambda$.
-The \defn{symmetric Grothendieck polynomial} can be defined as the $n$ variable truncation\footnote{The untruncated version is known as a \emph{stable Grothendieck polynomial} as it is the stable limit $n \to \infty$ of the original Grothendieck polynomials (with $\beta = -1$) of A.~Lascoux--M.-P.~Sch\"{u}tzenberger~\cite{LS82,LS83}.} of $L_{w_0\lambda}(\xx; \beta)$ and is known~\cite[Thm.~3.1]{Buch02} to be given combinatorially by
+for any $a \in \ZZ_{\geq 0}^n$, where $\lambda$ is the sorting of $a$ into a partition and $w \in \sym_n^{\lambda}$ is the unique element such that $w \lambda = a$.
+The \defn{symmetric Grothendieck polynomial} can be defined as the $n$ variable truncation\footnote{The untruncated version is called a \emph{stable Grothendieck polynomial} as it is the stable limit $n \to \infty$ of the original Grothendieck polynomials (with $\beta = -1$) of A.~Lascoux--M.-P.~Sch\"{u}tzenberger~\cite{LS82,LS83}.} of $L_{w_0\lambda}(\xx; \beta)$ and is known~\cite[Thm.~3.1]{Buch02} to be given combinatorially by

 where